remiq/docker-perl6-webapp/README.md

     $ apt-get update && apt-get install libpq-dev

 But the better way was to create docker image including libpq as seen in `web/Dockerfile`.

+## Conclusion

+Single request with one SELECT takes ~300ms on Intel Xeon CPU E3-1225 V2 @ 3.20GHz.
+Current Perl6 MoarVM build (2015.03)
+is not ready for production.